httpthaes/solar-system-sim/README-en-US.md

 - Use of destructuring to improve code readability
 - Structuring of celestial body data into arrays of objects
 - Bug fixes for interactions and events

-> The entire process was documented in the project's commits.

 ---